Zedd

-In 2015, his second studio album, True Colors, was released, supported by its lead single, "I Want You to Know", featuring Selena Gomez.
-Subsequent well-known songs include "Stay" with Alessia Cara, peaking at number 7; "The Middle" with Maren Morris and Grey; and, as a featured artist, "Break Free" with Ariana Grande, peaking at number 4 in the US.
+Zedd's second studio album, True Colors (2015), was supported by his third Billboard Hot 100-top 20 single, "I Want You to Know" (featuring Selena Gomez).
+His 2017 single, "Stay" (with Alessia Cara), peaked at number seven on the chart, while his 2018 single, "The Middle" (with Maren Morris and Grey) peaked at number five.
+Zedd guest appeared on Ariana Grande's 2014 single "Break Free", which peaked at number four.
+He released his third studio album, Telos, on 30 August 2024.

 Early life

-Anton Zaslavski was born on 2 September 1989 in Saratov, Soviet Russia, to a Jewish family.
+Anton Zaslavski was born on 2 September 1989 in Saratov, USSR, to a Jewish family.
 He grew up in Dansenberg, Kaiserslautern, Germany, after his family moved there when Anton was three years old.
 He reportedly is a classically trained musician, the son of two musicians.
 His father, Igor Zaslavski, is a guitarist and schoolteacher, and his mother is a piano teacher.
 He began playing the piano at the age of four and drums at twelve years old.
-He has an older brother, Arkadi, and a younger half brother, Daniel.
+He has an older brother, Arkadi, and a younger half-brother, Daniel.
 In 2002, Zaslavski began playing for the German deathcore band Dioramic, signed by Lifeforce Records.
 Zaslavski's interest in producing electronic music was piqued after hearing Cross by the French electronic duo Justice.

 Career

 2010–2011: Beginnings

 After leaving Dioramic in 2010, Zedd won two Beatport remix contests in 2010; his first original release, "The Anthem", entered the Beatport Electro house chart in the top 20.

 He also remixed Skrillex's "Scary Monsters and Nice Sprites".
-He has since produced remixes of well-known artists, including Justin Bieber, Lady Gaga, the Black Eyed Peas, Enhypen, Twice, Madeon, Porter Robinson, Krewella, Galantis, Deadmau5, Blackpink, Periphery and others.
-Zedd now sits as one of the top producers of the decade.
+He has since produced remixes of well-known artists, including Justin Bieber, Lady Gaga, the Black-Eyed Peas, Enhypen, Twice, Madeon, Porter Robinson, Krewella, Galantis, Deadmau5, Blackpink, Periphery and others.
 Zaslavski creates his music using the Cubase suite of music production applications, and uses plug-ins such as the Sylenth1, Nexus, SynthMaster 2.6, and Omnisphere synthesizers, and the Kontakt sampler.

 Zedd's remix of Lady Gaga's track "Born This Way" appeared on the special edition of her third studio album, Born This Way (2011).
 In 2011, his single "Shave It Up" (then known as "Shave It") became Zedd's first release on Owsla.
 Zedd went on to release "Slam the Door" and "Shotgun" with OWSLA before departing to release his debut album in 2013.